-City of Tranquil Light: A Novel City of Tranquil Light is a novel based on the lives of the author’s maternal Aunt and Uncle.
+City of Tranquil Light is a novel based on the lives of the author’s maternal Aunt and Uncle.
 The fictional story of Will and Katherine Kiehn is so moving that I devoured the first 111 pages in a single sitting.
 After that, I continued to read, but many times with the greatest agony.

 Not because the writing turned to a lesser quality, but because the characters’ little girl dies.
 As the couple work through their grief, there are questions raised with such honest poignancy that I could not read more than one paragraph at a time because I wept so hard.
 Anyone who has ever grieved deeply will feel the depth of Katherine’s despair in her talk with God: